Business leaders say clock is ticking for embattled Australian PM Abbott

 Several sources said a move to replace Abbott with Communications Minister Malcolm Turnbull, a millionaire lawyer and former investment banker, would be welcomed.

-A Sydney-based financial services lawyer said Turnbull would be a welcome change because of his centre-right views and business background.
+A Sydney-based financial services lawyer said Turnbull would be a welcome change because of his center-right views and business background.

 "We need somebody who is moderate, and it is Turnbull who can get us some stability.
 Businesses will be very happy with a change," he told Reuters, on condition of anonymity.